stephenslab/dsc-wiki/src/reference/Terminology.md

 DSC benchmark is a collective term for all pipelines specified in a DSC file (or via `dsc` command line interface).

-You may glance over some [sample DSC scripts](../tutorials.html#Intermediate-examples) to have an idea of DSC syntax.
-It is also recommended that you read the [DSC design concept](Design_and_Features.html) before diving into the details throughout the rest of the documentation on this site.
+You may glance over some [sample DSC scripts](../examples#advanced-examples) to have an idea of DSC syntax.
+It is also recommended that you read the [DSC introduction](../first_course/Intro_DSC) before diving into the details throughout the rest of the documentation on this site.